Philadelphia campaign: Aftermath

-Shortly after the British arrived in New York, a French fleet arrived outside its harbor, leading to a flurry of action by both sides.
+Shortly after the British arrived in New York City, a French fleet arrived outside its harbor, leading to a flurry of action by both sides.
 The French and Americans decided to make an attempt on the British garrison at Newport, Rhode Island; this first attempt at coordination was a notable failure.

-Under orders from London, Clinton reallocated some of his troops to the West Indies, and began a program of coastal raiding from the Chesapeake to Massachusetts.
-In and around New York, the armies of Clinton and Washington watched each other and skirmished, with occasional major actions like the 1779 Battle of Stony Point and the 1780 Battle of Connecticut Farms.
-Clinton considered making new attacks on Philadelphia, but these ideas never came to fruition.
+Under orders from London, Clinton reallocated some of his troops to the West Indies, and began a program of coastal raiding from Chesapeake Bay to Massachusetts.
+In and around New York City, Clinton and Washington's respective armies watched each other and skirmished, including in two major battles, the 1779 Battle of Stony Point and the 1780 Battle of Connecticut Farms.
+Clinton considered again attacking the colonial capital of Philadelphia, but these attacks never came to fruition.

 The British also began a wider frontier war organized from Quebec City, using Loyalist and Native American allies.
 British and French forces engaged each other in the West Indies and in India beginning in 1778, and the 1779 entry of Spain into the war widened the global aspects of the war even further.

 In 1780, the British began a "southern strategy" to regain control of the rebelling colonies, with the capture of Charleston, South Carolina.
 This effort would ultimately fail at Yorktown.